-For 21 years, the Bright Ideas education grant program, sponsored by North Carolina’s Touchstone Energy cooperatives, has expanded learning opportunities in North Carolina classrooms by awarding grants to Tar Heel teachers for innovative, classroom-based projects that would not otherwise be funded.
+For over 20 years, the Bright Ideas education grant program, sponsored by North Carolina’s Touchstone Energy cooperatives, has expanded learning opportunities in North Carolina classrooms by awarding grants to Tar Heel teachers for innovative, classroom-based projects that would not otherwise be funded.

 The Bright Ideas education grant program was created in 1994 to support teachers and enhance education by engaging students in meaningful learning projects that encourage creative approaches.
-Bright Ideas grants are available to K-12 teachers for innovative projects in any subject.
-Educators can apply individually or as a team by submitting a simple online application.
-Maximum grant amounts for teachers submitting a grant application through EnergyUnited are up to $2,000 per applicant.
+The grants are available to K-12 teachers from public, public charter, private and Christian schools for innovative projects in any subject.
+Teachers can apply individually or as a team and must apply online.
+The maximum grant amounts for teachers submitting a grant application through EnergyUnited are up to $2,000 per applicant.
+Applications will be accepted April 1 through September 15.
+Teachers who submit their applications by the early bird deadline of August 15 will be entered to win a $100 Visa gift card.

-To apply, teachers must include a budget, explain the creative elements, implementation, goals and evaluation of the project, and have approval from the school principal.
-Applications will be judged in a competitive evaluation process, and judges will be on the lookout for projects that feature innovation and creativity.
-Teachers can learn more and apply online at www.ncbrightideas.com.
+To apply, teachers must include a budget, explain the implementation, goals, creative elements and evaluation of the project and have approval from the school principal.
+Applications will be judged in a competitive evaluation process, and selection committee will be on the lookout for projects that feature innovation and creativity.

-EnergyUnited awarded 47 teachers with over $40,000 in Bright Ideas education grants to fund innovative classroom learning projects in 2015.
+In 2016, EnergyUnited awarded 47 teachers with over $40,000 in Bright Ideas education grants to fund innovative classroom learning projects.
 Nearly 9,000 students at schools in 19 counties across the co-op’s service territory, participated in Bright Ideas projects funded by EnergyUnited.
 The grant recipients use the money to fund creative, hands-on classroom projects that fall outside traditional school budgets.

 Winning projects include anything from students building a garden, learning about robots and creating various projects with LEGOs.
 EnergyUnited had a great time honoring the grant winners across our service territory with a special recognition luncheon.